microconfig/microconfig/README.md

 As you can see using placeholders we can override not the whole property but only part of it.

-If you want to declare temp properties that will be used for placeholders and you don't want them to be included in the result config file, you can declare them with #var keyword.
+If you want to declare temp properties that will be used for placeholders and you don't want them to be included into result config file, you can declare them with #var keyword.
 **oracle-common/application.properties**
 ```*.properties
     datasource.url=jdbc:oracle:thin:@${this@host}:1521:${this@oracle.sid}